Andante (Homeland): Plot

-Saul (Mandy Patinkin) apprises Wellington (Linus Roache) of the situation with Simone Martin — that she intends to implicate Wellington in the plot to assassinate General McClendon, and that she's in league with Russian interests.
+Saul (Mandy Patinkin) apprises Wellington (Linus Roache) of the situation with Simone Martin — that she intends to implicate Wellington in the plot to assassinate General McClendon, and that she is in league with Russian interests.
 A stunned Wellington sends a letter of resignation to President Keane (Elizabeth Marvel).
 Keane pays a visit to Wellington to inform him that she does not accept his resignation, as he is needed more than ever with her administration under attack.

-Carrie (Claire Danes) and her crew leave Dante's apartment with as much evidence as they can collect, though they don't find anything immediately incriminating.
-The next day, an argument with Maggie (Amy Hargreaves) leads to Carrie taking Franny and moving out, albeit with no other place to live.
+Carrie (Claire Danes) and her crew leave Dante's apartment with as much evidence as they can collect, though they do not find anything immediately incriminating.
+The next day, an argument with Maggie (Amy Hargreaves) leads to Carrie taking Franny and moving out; she attempts to book a stay at a motel, but her credit card is declined.
 Dante (Morgan Spector) offers to let them temporarily stay with him.
 Carrie snoops around Dante's apartment some more and learns that his ex-wife, Audrey (Tricia Paoluccio), works for the Department of the Treasury.

-She tracks down Audrey and poses as FBI, claiming to be doing a background check on Dante for a job.
-Carrie learns from Audrey that some things Dante had said about his past — having a drinking problem, his wife being bipolar — were lies, and also that he had harbored resentment for "a CIA station chief" in Kabul, which was Carrie.
+Carrie tracks down Audrey and poses as FBI, claiming to be doing a background check on Dante for a job.
+Carrie learns from Audrey that some things Dante had said about his past — having a drinking problem, his wife being bipolar — were lies, and also that he had harbored resentment for "a CIA station chief" in Kabul — Carrie — for being promoted after a botched drone strike while Dante's career struggled.
 Meanwhile, Dante goes to Maggie's house to search Carrie's room, under the pretense of fetching some of Franny's belongings, and discovers research that Carrie had been compiling on him.

 Using his knowledge of Max's surveillance cameras as leverage, Saul forces Max (Maury Sterling) to join his task force, with the stipulation that all findings are to be reported to him, not Carrie.
-Saul is unable to convince a federal judge via a writ of mandamus to gather information from Simone Martin ahead of her hearing with Senator Paley, and decides to focus on Dante instead when Max deduces that Dante and Simone travelled to five European cities at the same time.
+Saul is unable to convince a federal judge via a writ of mandamus to gather information from Simone Martin ahead of her hearing with Senator Paley, and decides to focus on Dante instead when Max discovers that Dante and Simone travelled to five of the same European cities at the same time.
 That night, Carrie and Dante tease each other with the knowledge that they were spying on one another.
 As the tense confrontation transitions into sex, they are interrupted when agents charge in and take Dante away in handcuffs on Saul's orders.